-One such family which might have met with the approval of the newspaper was the one we are about to encounter.
+One family which might have fitted the description of a respectable family was the one we are now about to encounter.

 Born in Abbots Bromley, Staffordshire, the ‘two young men’ were Charles and William Woolliscroft, accompanied by their mother Sarah, who came to Ilkeston in 1854.

 Their baptism records show that, like their sister Fanny, they were the illegitimate children of Sarah .. their father was William Charles, a farmer/ small landowner.